wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Dimensional Analysis/Dimensional Analysis.md

 The dimension of the product, [XY][𝑋𝑌], is the product of the dimensions: [XY]=[X]⋅[Y][𝑋𝑌]
 ###### Division
 The dimension of the ratio, [X/Y][𝑋/𝑌], is the ratio of the dimensions: [X/Y]=[X]/[Y]

+## Dimensional Analysis and Abstract Mathematical Objects
+At their most abstract fundamental level, real-world objects, when described mathematically, can be considered as sets of elements and functions that describe the relationships and transformations between these elements.
+	This abstraction allows for a systematic and rigorous analysis of physical phenomena, making it possible to apply mathematical tools and techniques to solve real-world problems.

+Thus, the abstraction process involves transforming physical properties into a mathematical framework, using sets to represent collections of elements and functions to describe their relationships and transformations.
+	This approach is foundational in fields like dimensional analysis, computer graphics, and architectural geometry, providing a powerful way to bridge the gap between the physical world and mathematical theory.
 #### Dimensions and Units
 Every physical quantity can be expressed in terms of basic dimensions such as length (L), mass (M), time (T), electric current (I), temperature (Θ), amount of substance (N), and luminous intensity (J).
 Units are the standard quantities used to measure these dimensions, such as meters for length, kilograms for mass, and seconds for time.
 #### Dimensional Homogeneity